What to use for palms this Palm Sunday...

 Post pictures or video to social media

-Arrange your palms, do some art, find your Hosanna! sign you got last year, and take a picture.
+Arrange your palms, do some art, find your Hosanna! sign you got on Hosanna! day two years ago, and take a picture.
 Post it to social media and let others know that God is good!
 Include the words "Blessed is the one who comes in the name of the Lord.
 Hosanna!"
 While you're at it, share a link to our HosannaTogether.org website and invite people to join us for worship during Holy Week and Easter.